How can I apply for the program?

 I am in my 50's.
 Am I too old to apply?
 Do I have less of a chance to be selected?

-The Department of Radiologic Sciences at the University of Mississippi Medical Center adheres to the principle of equal educational and employment opportunity without regard to race, sex, color, religion, marital status, age, national origin, disability or veteran status.
+The Department of Radiologic Sciences at UMMC adheres to the principle of equal educational and employment opportunity without regard to race, sex, color, religion, marital status, age, national origin, disability or veteran status.
 This policy extends to all programs and activities supported by the Medical Center.
-Under the provisions of Title IX of the Educational Amendments of 1972, the University of Mississippi at the Medical Center does not discriminate on the basis of age in its educational programs or activities with respect to admissions or employment.
+Under the provisions of Title IX of the Educational Amendments of 1972, UMMC does not discriminate on the basis of age in its educational programs or activities with respect to admissions or employment.

 What if I am accepted into the program and decide I want to withdraw after classes start?